Frequently Asked Questions

 Q: How do I apply the tweaks myself?

-A: Firstly, install VisualWRAP onto your machine by running the VisualWrap.msi file from the CD.
+A: Firstly, install VisualWRAP onto your machine by running the VisualWrap.msi file.
 Then follow the instructions below.
 You will need to be fairly confident at following instructions and making some changes to your PC for this to be successful.

 Here is an overview of the next steps: